 The Censor Board of Film Certification (CBFC) received flak from the Bombay High Court after it refused to issue a Universal (U) certificate to a children’s film called ‘Chidiakhana’.
 The court said that the board does not get to decide what one wants to watch and see and its role may have to be redefined.
 The Board agreed to grant the U/A certificate provided the film deleted a scene and removed an abusive word.
 The Children’s Film Society, who filed the petition, agreed to do so.
 Furthermore, court said that the art of storytelling is changing with time and it is important that the children know about issues like racism, discrimination, and child labour through films.
-According to the court, board asking for such scenes to be deleted in films is pretending that these issues do not exist.
+According to the court, by asking for such scenes to be deleted in films, the board is pretending that these issues do not exist.

 Jhanvi Kapoor Upcoming Film “Roohi Afza” Averts Copyright Infringement

 An upcoming film starring Jhanvi Kapoor and Rajkumar Rao has changed its name from “Rooh Afza” to “Roohi Afza” (with an “I”).
 Rooh Afza is a very popular rose drink produced by Hamdard Laboratories (Waqf) and is widely consumed in India and Pakistan.
 Considering the popularity of the drink and the brand, the filmmakers decided to change the name to avoid a probable copyright infringement suit.
 The movie was settled to be released earlier this year but is expected to release in 2020.

 Copyright Infringement Lawsuit filed against the film ‘Mission Mangal’